Let's Go Somewhere

 Duration: 8–12 days (most commonly 10–11)

-You’re not climbing Mont Blanc, but you are constantly moving through alpine terrain, crossing high passes, and descending into valleys.
+It's not a summit push- you’re not climbing to the peak of Mont Blanc- but you are constantly moving through mountainous terrain, crossing over passes and descending into valley.

 It’s physically demanding, but very achievable with the right preparation.